CoasterCms/coastercms/README.md

 <h2>Install</h2>

-(This isntallation assumes you have nginx/apache, php and MySQL already installed)
+(This installation assumes you have nginx/apache, php and MySQL already installed)

 Install Coaster CMS using composer:
 Get composer: